agimenez95/MkodoTechTest/README.md

     - Models are decodable.
     - Since we don't have an endpoint to hit, I thought it would be a good idea to create a protocol that would describe the desired behaviour of fetching the data.
 Then I created a class that would fetch the data from a local JSON file which could easily be switched with another class to hit an endpoint if that we
 2. **Display Lottery Draws**: Create a simple view that lists all lottery draws with their respective draw dates.
     - Initially I simply displayed the lottery draw numbers with the dates underneath but it wasn't easy to read because all of the numbers were close together.
 I decided to display each number of the draw in a circle mimicking the style of the lottery balls.
-I used this as an opportunity to demonstrate knowledge of ViewModifiers.
+I used this as an opportunity to demonstrate knowledge of `ViewModifier`'s.
 3. **Unit and Integration Testing**: Write tests to cover critical functionalities of the application.
     - Testing the data fetching was crucial here.
 I tested that the input data did decode correctly.